getaclue/getaclue.github.io/_posts/2018-03-24-improving-ios-performance-with-xcode-and-instruments-for-dummies.markdown

 You might be wondering to yourself... all of these thingsys are cool sounding, so what?
 What do I do with them?
 Well the cool thing about these thingys is that you can just JUMP in and you will figure things out as you go.
 It is that easy.

-I suggest you play with the other tools available but I am going to focus on the Time Profiler for the rest of the article.
-At this point in the app, I found it to be the most useful for me.
+I suggest that you play with the other tools available.
+I am going to focus on the Time Profiler for the rest of this article.
+At this point in the learning, I found it to be the most useful for me.

 Time Profiler - I've been using this for...profiling... time? 🤷‍ Basically, I open it up and it looks like this: